workcontrolgit/TemplateKissAPI/README.md

 Instructions to run the project
 1. Clone the repo
-2. Open the SalesApi.sln with Visual Studio 2019
+2. Open the KissApi.sln with Visual Studio 2019
-3. Create database and table using the db_script.sql (find in the solution root foler)
+3. Create database and table using the db_script.sql (find in the solution root folder)
 4. Run the solution